-The Group has adopted AASB 7 Financial Instrument Disclosures and AASB 2008 - 4 Amendments to Australian Accounting Standard - key management personnel disclosures.
-Adoption of these standards effected only disclosures and did not have any effect on the financial position or performance.
+The Group has adopted AASB 7 Financial Instrument Disclosures and AASB 2008 - 4 Amendments to Australian Accounting Standard - key management personnel disclosures by disclosure entities.
+Adoption of these standards affected only disclosures and did not have any effect on the financial position or performance.